polterguy/hyper-core/README.md

 xhr.send(body = 'name=' + encodeURIComponent (name) + '&email=' + encodeURIComponent (email);
 ```

-The `insert` operation will return the id of your inserted item.
+The `insert` operation will return the id of your inserted item as `id`.

 ### Update operation